 There are a plethora of different reasons for prejudice in different societies.
 Whether it be race, religion, political beliefs, or socioeconomic status, prejudice is present in many situations, both fictional and non-fictional.
 However, one of the oldest forms of prejudice was formed for no more reason than simply being too attractive or not attractive enough to earn another's respect.
 This is where this trope kicks in.

 Those that fall on the unattractive end of the treatment in stories tend to suffer from varying degrees of social stigma.
 Some of these levels include suffering from Fantastic Slurs, being rounded up inside a Fantastic Ghetto, being killed off out of disgust by the "beautiful people", and/or becoming targets of slavery in most stories.
 The "unattractive people" are often used as an abused workforce or denied any attention whatsoever due to employers either seeing them as inferior or not wanting them around.

 There's a strong case of Truth in Television, considering studies have shown that human infants as young as 14 hours from birth prefer to look at attractive faces rather than unattractive faces.
 This preference for the "beautiful" often extends into the workplace due to prospective workers being mainly or only Hired for Their Looks at worst, the dating world, and even media.

 - In the Marvel AXIS series, The Superior Iron Man causes this in San Francisco.
 After uploading a new Extremis app that transforms people into their ideal sense of "supermodel" beauty, the whole city engaged in acts of drunkenness, recklessness, and sexual excess.
-Those who could not afford the Extremis app were abused and cast out as an underclass.
+Those who could not afford the Extremis app were abused and cast out as a Fantastic Underclass.

 - In The Hunchback of Notre Dame, Quasimodo's entire conflict with the world outside his bell tower revolves around his anxiety over being hated for how unattractive he looks and the doubts fueled by Frollo.
 Like the novel, Frollo succinctly sums this up to Quasimodo in his lines under the guise of protection.
 Unfortunately, as seen during the Topsy Turvy Day event, these proclamations were not entirely unfounded: